David-Mulder/chatalenka.com/src/en/get-to-us.md

 How to get to us?
 ===================================
-Despite being the heart of Europe, Slovakia and Liptov are "off-the-beaten-track" and thus getting there can be harder than the more tourist and Chinese filled tourist destinations.
+Despite being the heart of Europe, Slovakia and Liptov are "off-the-beaten-track" and thus getting there can be harder than the more tourist-y destinations.
+ALready booked and need the specific address, [check our contact page](/en/book-now/).

 From the United Kingdom
 =======================